HISTORY INSPIRES TODAY’S MISSION.

 Phase 1 of Pittsburgh Yards opened in late 2020.

-The community green space will host regular recreational activities and events.
+The community green space began hosting regular recreational activities and events.